Pac-Mania: Legacy

 The arcade version of Pac-Mania appeared in Namco Museum Volume 5, the 2001 Namco Museum release, Namco Museum: 50th Anniversary and Namco Museum Virtual Arcade.
 In 2001, it was one of the games included in Pac-Man Collection for the Game Boy Advance.
 Later in 2002, the arcade version was included as an unlockable bonus in Pac-Man World 2.
 In 2007, Pac-Mania was also released in Namco Museum Remix with Pac & Pal, Pac 'n Roll, Super Pac-Man and other non-Pac-Man games.
 It was re-released in 2010 as part of the follow-up compilation Namco Museum Megamix, along with 17 other Namco arcade games and six remix games, five of which appeared in Namco Museum Remix.

+The game was released for the Wii's Virtual Console in 2009.
 In 2010, the design of Pac-Man and the ghosts from Pac-Mania appear in Pac-Man Championship Edition DX, and the game itself was released for iOS devices.
 Pac-Mania was also re-released as part of the Pac-Man's Arcade Party arcade machine in 2010 for Pac-Man's 30th anniversary.
-In February 2014, it was included in the Pac-Man Museum for PlayStation 3, Xbox 360 and PC via Steam.
+In February 2014, it was included in the Pac-Man Museum for PlayStation 3, Xbox 360 and Windows.
 In 2018, it was included in the Pac-Man's Pixel Bash arcade cabinet, along with other Pac-Man, and different Namco games.
-The game is included in the 2022 compilation title Pac-Man Museum+, released for PC via Steam, PlayStation 4, Xbox One and Nintendo Switch.
-On December 8, 2022, Pac-Mania was also included as part of the Arcade Archives by Hamster Corporation.
+The game is included in the 2022 compilation title Pac-Man Museum+ for the Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in December 2022.

 The music from Pac-Man's Park was later used in Pac-Man and the Ghostly Adventures as the "power up" theme for "Pac" (the show's version of Pac-Man).
 The same theme, along with Block Town's music, was remixed and used in Super Smash Bros. for Nintendo 3DS and Wii U and later Super Smash Bros.
 Ultimate.